Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 2: Configure the Simulator

-1. In the [Azure portal](https://portal.azure.com), navigate to the **vending** SQL database and select the **Show database connection strings** near the top of the Overview blade
+1. In the [Azure portal](https://portal.azure.com), navigate to the **vending** SQL database and select the **Show database connection strings** near the top of the Overview blade.

     ![Screenshot of the Azure Portal, Database section.
 Under Connection strings, the link to "Show database connection strings" is highlighted.](./media/sql-database-show-connection-strings.png "Show SQL Database Connection Strings")

-2. Copy the connection string on the ADO.NET tab of the Database connection string blade, and paste the value into a text editor, such as Notepad, for later reference
+2. Copy the connection string on the ADO.NET tab of the Database connection string blade, and paste the value into a text editor, such as Notepad, for later reference.

     ![Screenshot of the ADO.NET tab, with the connection string selected, and the copy button highlighted.](./media/sql-database-ado-net-connection-string.png "SQL Database ADO.NET connection string")

-3. In the **Simulator** project, open `App.config`
+3. In the **Simulator** project, open `App.config`.

 4. Within the `connectionString` section, set the following: